Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Introduction

 \subsubsection{\textbf{Notational Conventions}}

 Throughout this paper, we use boldface letters to denote vectors and matrices.
 The $i_{th} $ entry of a vector $\bm{x}$ is denoted $x_i$.
 We use $\bm{0}$ to denote the vector of zeros.
 We use $x(\cdot)$ to denote a real-valued function, and $\bm{x}(\cdot)$ to denote a vector whose entries are real-valued functions.
-We use $\bm{x}$ instead of $\bm{x}(\cdot)$ when it is clear from the context that $\bm{x}$ is referring to a vector of functions.
+We use $\bm{x}$ instead of $\bm{x}(\cdot)$ when it is clear from the context that $\bm{x}$ is referring to a vector of functions. \jnm{We also write $[n]$ to denote the set $\{1, \ldots, n\}$ for a positive integer $n$.}